Organizations

 Yaplet uses a layered permission system that controls what features each team member can access.
 There are two levels:

-For example, if your plan doesn't include the Automation module, no team member — not even the owner — will see Automation-related permissions.
+For example, if your plan doesn't include Voice AI, no team member — not even the owner — will see the Voice & calls permission at all.

 User Permissions (Individual)

-Within the boundaries of your organization's plan, owners can customize which features each member can access.
+Within the boundaries of your enabled modules, owners can customize which features each member can access.
 This allows fine-grained control over your team.

 Key characteristics of the permission system: